AscendEX (BitMax) Token (BTMX) Trading 15.5% Higher Over Last 7 Days

-AscendEX (BitMax) Token (CURRENCY:BTMX) traded 25.3% lower against the dollar during the 1-day period ending at 13:00 PM E.T. on July 29th.
-In the last week, AscendEX (BitMax) Token has traded 15.5% higher against the dollar.
-One AscendEX (BitMax) Token coin can currently be bought for $2.00 or 0.00003550 BTC on exchanges.
-AscendEX (BitMax) Token has a market capitalization of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last day.
+AscendEX (BitMax) Token (CURRENCY:BTMX) traded down 25.3% against the dollar during the 1 day period ending at 10:00 AM E.T. on July 30th.
+AscendEX (BitMax) Token has a total market capitalization of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
+During the last seven days, AscendEX (BitMax) Token has traded up 15.5% against the dollar.
+One AscendEX (BitMax) Token coin can currently be purchased for $2.00 or 0.00003550 BTC on major cryptocurrency exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.